 The most near-term threat to Boeing’s KC-46 tanker program could be a significant funding shortfall if the government operates through the end of the year with a continuing resolution, in which fiscal 2012 moves forward with only fiscal 2011 funding levels approved.
 This would put the KC-46A tanker program about $203 million behind in potential progress payments to Boeing, according to Brig.
 Gen. Christopher Bogdan, program executive officer for the tanker.
 The Air Force estimates the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "KC-46A Contract Could Face $203 Million Shortfall".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "KC-46A Contract Could Face $203 Million Shortfall".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.